Dentyne: Dentyne Mints

 Dentyne Mints are a brand of breath mint manufactured by Cadbury Adams, a division of Cadbury-Schweppes.
 The mints are produced in two flavors: Ice (mint flavored) and Fire (cinnamon flavored).
 The form is a white (Dentyne Ice Mints) or red (Dentyne Fire Mints) pillow shape (slightly rounded square with rounded top and bottom).
-The mints are plain, with no printing or embossing.
+The candies are plain, with no printing or embossing.